viamrobotics/rdk/examples/mysensor/README.md

 Models can be added to the viam-server by creating a struct that implements the interface of the subtype we want to register.
 For example, if we want to create a sensor, we would want to make sure that we implement the Sensor interface, which includes the method `Readings` and also `DoCommand` from the `generic.Generic` interface.
+The `generic.Generic` interface allows you to add arbitrary commands with arbitrary input arguments and return messages, which is useful if you want to extend the functionality of a model implementation beyond the subtype interface.

 ```
     type Sensor interface {